weecology/sad-comparison/chapter1.md

 ![Total wins by model for all datasets combined.](./sad-data/chapter1/total_wins.png)

-Evaluting the best fitting distributions within individual datasets and taxonomic groups, the log-series had the best model in the majority of cases (Figure 2).
+Evaluating the best fitting distributions within individual datasets and taxonomic groups, the log-series was the best model in the majority of cases (Figure 2).
 It was the most frequent best fitting model for all datasets except FIA, where it was outperformed by the geometric series (Figure 2).
 The relative performance of the other models varied among datasets and taxonomic groups.
 The negative binomial never won for the Coleoptera and Arachnida datasets, and the Poisson lognormal never won for the Coleoptera dataset; however, these datasets had the fewest number of sites (Figure 2).

 <!--
 The above paragraph would benefit from another couple of sentences describing patterns in Figure 2.